 Here is my completed peel and stick glass tile backsplash.

 It took me about two hours total to complete this DIY kitchen project with no tools except a pair of scissors and a tape measure.

 I would highly recommend this product to anyone wanting to DIY their kitchen backsplash.

 Here is a photo of the tiles a year later (with my new faucet) and I am happy to say they look the same as the day I put them in.

 There’s no need to be concerned about durability or that they will come unstuck.
 They really hold up over time.

 I’ve had lots of compliments on my backsplash.
 What do you think?
-Would you try to DIY a backsplash with kitchen tile stickers?
+Would you try a DIY peel and stick backsplash?